- Understand and appreciate a short story and novel

 - "The Scribe" by Kristin Hunter or any short story with a strong theme

-- Make a PowerPoint of five steps or write information on board
+- Make a PowerPoint introducing the 5-Step Plan explained in Part II, Step 4 or write information on board.

 - Big Ideas in the Text